omegasenior/topbiketoursportugal/content/tours/biketours-douro-valley-easy-level.md

 meta:
   description: >
-    Remember that the Douro is a valley and despite the tour being classified as easy, it is necessary to take this into consideration
+    Remember that the Douro is a valley and despite the tour being classified as easy, it is necessary to take this into consideration.
+For sure with an electric bike it will be very easy for you to cycle near the Douro River.
+    Transfer included in our van to Douro Valley
   keywords: >-
     Cycling Tours wine tour, douro valley bike tour, douro valley cycling tour, holidays in a bike in douro valley